Wildlife of Cape Verde: Marine life

 The tropical marine environment of the Cape Verde islands of Boavista, Sal and Maio is reported to have a high diversity of sea life.
 Boavista is part of the Macaronesia Wetlands.
 Coral reefs are also found extensively in Cape Verde, considered as one of the "world's ten most important coral reefs".
 There is a large number of endemic marine gastropods (sea snails and sea slugs) on the coasts of Cape Verde.

-Marine species reported are bridled dolphin, Atlantic spotted dolphin, long-beaked common dolphin, blue whale, humpback whale, Blainville's beaked whale, common porpoise, barracuda's, moray eels and marine turtles (5 species).
+Marine species reported are bridled dolphin, Atlantic spotted dolphin, long-beaked common dolphin, blue whale, humpback whale, Blainville's beaked whale, common porpoise, barracuda, lemon shark, moray eels and marine turtles (5 species).
 Turtles migrate across the Atlantic to breed from May to October.
 The most prominent species is the endangered loggerhead sea turtle (Caretta caretta).
 Other species of turtle are the hawksbill sea turtle (Eretmochelys imbricate) which is critically endangered; the green sea turtle (Chelonia mydas), endangered; leatherback sea turtle (Dermochelys coriacea) and olive ridley sea turtle (Lepidochelys olivacea).
 Hunting of sea turtles remains prevalent per an UNEP report, however turtle conservation measures began in 2008.

 Eighteen species of whales and dolphins have been recorded in the waters of the Cape Verde archipelago.
 The area is cited as one of two known breeding grounds for the humpback whale (Megaptera novaeangliae) of the Northern Hemisphere.
 Humpback whales migrate annually from the North Sea to winter around Cape Verde from January to mid-May.
 The humpback whale population became limited due to severe overfishing during the 19th century and, although the total North Atlantic population of humpbacks had rebounded to more than 10,000 individuals by 1993, the Cape Verde population remained uncertain as of 2009.